LeetLLM

 Input validation on modification

-When a human modifies an agent's proposed action (e.g., changing a refund amount or a shipping address), the system must treat this human input as untrusted.
+When a human modifies an agent's proposed action (e.g., changing traffic percentage or rollout stage), the system must treat this human input as untrusted.
 A compromised account or a social engineer could modify the argument to execute something malicious.
-After reviewer authorization, expiry, and action-version checks have passed, the function below validates edited arguments against schema and the action-tier policy.
+After reviewer authorization, expiry, and action-version checks have passed, this function validates edited arguments against schema and the action-tier policy.
 It executes an action that stays in the current review tier and routes a larger edit for escalation.

 input-validation-on-modification.py